Contrary to popular belief, introverts make excellent entrepreneurs.

-Honestly, it’s a great business if you can find the first clients.
+Honestly, it’s a great business if you can find the right clients.
 And it’s an easy skill to learn.

-My advice would be to take a course on Udemy and start learning by building your own website first.
+My advice would be to take a web development course on Udemy and start learning by building your own website first.

 Then offer your services to local businesses in your area to get some experience.

-They to success here is to know what you’re worth.
+The key to success here is to know you’re worth.
 Don’t settle for three-figure projects.
 Put your prices up quickly around the $1,500 range.

-I worked on too many projects for not a lot of money and all it did was make me feel under appreciated.
+I worked on way too many projects for pennies and all it did was make me feel stressed and under appreciated.

 And my clients didn’t take their websites seriously.